2 killed in Colorado plane crash

 BROOMFIELD, Colo.
-(KDVR) — Police and fire crews are responding to a single-engine plane crash in Broomfield, Colorado.
+(KDVR) — Two people were killed in a plane crash in Broomfield, Colorado, Sunday.

 The fire department confirmed there were no survivors of the crash and two people were killed.
 No bystanders were injured and no homes were damaged.

-The intersection where the crash occurred will be closed for several hours due to the investigation.
+The intersection where the crash occurred was closed for several hours due to the investigation.
 Officers are asking everyone to avoid the area.

 The National Transportation Safety Board is headed to the scene to investigate the crash.